LucentFlux/CPS/README.md

 }
 ```

-## Reason 2 - Expanding macros
+## Reason 2 - Extendability

-The `let` expressions in CPS macros must be built from other CPS macros, but the body doesn't.
+The `let` expressions in CPS macros must be built from other CPS macros, while the body mustn't.
 This allows us to add computation to be substituted in to macros developed by other people.
 For example:

 ```rust